-Senate Confirms Tegbe As Power Minister, Demands Urgent End to Grid Collapse
+Senate Confirms Tegbe as Power Minister, Demands Urgent End to Grid Collapse

 “If you don’t see results in three months, you won’t see them in six months.
 Nigerians must hold us accountable,” he declared.

-Tegbe also hinted at entrenched interests undermining progress in the sector, including what he described as a “generator cabal” that benefits from the country’s unreliable electricity supply.

-“There are elements who are not interested in power working efficiently because they profit from the inefficiencies.
-We will confront such interests,” he said.

-On the persistent vandalism of power infrastructure, Tegbe described it as a grave national security threat and pledged close collaboration with security agencies to curb the menace.
+On the persistent vandalisation of power infrastructure, Tegbe described it as a grave national security threat and pledged close collaboration with security agencies to curb the menace.

 The Senate Minority Leader, Senator Abba Moro (Benue South), raised concerns over the sector’s worsening liquidity crisis, estimated at about N6 trillion, warning that it had discouraged investment and weakened the entire value chain.